JRG-Developer/MediaRSSParser/README.md

 # MediaRSSParser

-This is a simple Media RSS Parser, built on <a href="https://github.com/AFNetworking/AFNetworking/">AFNetworking</a>.
+This is a Media RSS Parser, built on <a href="https://github.com/AFNetworking/AFNetworking/">AFNetworking</a>.

 `MediaRSSParser` was initially inspired by and based on <a href="https://github.com/tibo/BlockRSSParser">BlockRSSParser</a>.